 Seeing a professional for sexual dysfunction can seem like an embarrassing thing, but it doesn’t have to be.
 Getting the right doctor is key.
 Modern medical professionals understand how difficult this is for a man and his partner, so they are friendly, helpful, and best of all, discreet.
 Some clinics will even offer you a free initial consultation by phone so that you can get comfortable and warm up to the idea.
 Still, how do you know when it’s time to call the doctor?

-Well, there are certain pre-existing medical conditions that can cause early ejaculation.
+Well, there are certain pre-existing medical conditions that can cause premature ejaculation.
 If your partner has any of them, he should probably see a doctor so that he can receive a kind of sexual therapy or medication that is compatible with that condition.
 These ailments include issues with his thyroid or prostate, diabetes, or multiple sclerosis.
 Your partner may be aware that he has these conditions, or they may be undiagnosed.
 A thorough physical examination by a doctor will help identify them or rule them out.

 Sometimes, a medical problem can be explored through social routes.
 Some factors that might indicate an underlying medical matter can be discovered by asking a few simple questions.
 Depending on the level of your relationship, you could ask him these questions yourself, or a get a neutral party to ask them for you.

 As you dig into these queries, try not to take his responses personally.
 If you do, he might feel like you’re blaming him, which will lead him to shut down and stop opening up, then nothing will get resolved.
 If you don’t already know, find out how often early ejaculation has occurred, and whether it’s a chronic issue or a sporadic one.
 It might be that he comes early once every few months, or that he has consistently experienced it over a prolonged period.